CowboyLva/ebiomes/README.txt

 Warm grassland - Intended as a transition biome Steppes - Between Grassland and Snowy Grassland

+Notes
-Note - there is a hurful bush in game which can only be cut with bronze or a better sword.
+There is a hurful bush in game which can only be cut with bronze or a better sword.
+Do not use mapgen v6

 Things lacking - Fireflies on the mods biomes, dungeon loot for various overworld additions(berries, peas etc.)